 Available on the PROCESSORY album ‘Change Is Gradual’ via Sugarcane Recordings

 A cover of the lost NEW ORDER single from 1985, Hulkkonen remembered: “The idea was to take what me and STOP MODERNISTS partner Alex Nieminen felt was an underrated song, make a late 80s deep house interpretation and bring some extra twist with having Chris on the vocals.
 It’s very hard – impossible, actually – to explain how important this record is to me.
 PET SHOP BOYS have been the most important musical influence for me”.

 Available on the STOP MODERNISTS single ‘Subculture’ via Keys Of Life

 SIN COS TAN Trust (2012)

 When VILLA NAH went on hiatus, Hulkkonen and Paalosmaa formed SIN COS TAN.
-Explaining the difference, Paalosmaa told The Electricity Club: ”With VILLA NAH, I’ve been solely responsible for the songwriting, so I knew that would be different with SIN COS TAN.
+Explaining the difference, Paalosmaa said: ”With VILLA NAH, I’ve been solely responsible for the songwriting, so I knew that would be different with SIN COS TAN.
 With Jori, we both bring our ideas to the table”.
 Very nocturnal in tone, ‘Trust’ was a superb 21st Century answer to ‘Enjoy The Silence’, described by Hulkkonen as “Disco You Can Cry To”.
 Indeed, like that iconic tune, ‘Trust’ had been written as a ballad.